 The programs bring together Indigenous youth with Elders and community, supporting intergenerational transmission of language and culture and the holding of culture for current and future generations.
 Sharing Stories’ ‘digital dillybag’ includes: its Digital Storytelling Program with tailored curriculum resources; its print Storybooks and interactive Multi-touch Books extending its award-winning ‘Sharing Our Stories’ storybook series with teachers resources; its interactive Language Tool to support the learning and teaching of language; and its Ancestral Dreaming Track Mapping

 Program facilitating the recording of stories, songs and dances on Country, GPS-linked, to support a deeper understanding of Indigenous perspectives on land and caring for Country.

 Exhibitions and installations co-curated with traditional custodians feature material selected by the community to stimulate understanding among the broader public of Indigenous culture and promote reconciliation.
 Sharing Stories’ work strengthens Indigenous communities and deepens understanding of, and respect for, Indigenous culture.
-Find out more about the schools in Victoria and view the projects produced here.

 “As a Koorie educator, but more so as a Koorie, I find the SharingStories work an amazing

 opportunity to continue the story of my culture in a modern digital format.
 To see these

 religious stories that are culturally significant, treated with such great respect and then